 We found what we believe to be the perfect balance in Alexandria, Virginia.
-It’s a historic city filled with history, character, and amenities.
+It’s a historic city filled with great urban character, and amenities.
 Ready for a tour?
 Here are some of our favorite aspects about our new home.
 Enjoy!

 Our Neighborhood: Carlyle

 Carlyle is Alexandria’s contemporary answer to historic Old Town.
 I haven’t uncovered the full picture of it’s history quite yet, but from what I can gather it was a master-planned Transit Oriented Development that has been continuously growing for the past ~25 years.
 We enjoy the great transit access, walkable environment, and nearby charm of Old Town.

 Old Town: A Historic Port City